IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

  .. note::

-    We saw earlier that when tests are *generated* from a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel`, then QuickCheck only generates actions whose :hsobj:`Plutus.Contract.Test.ContractModel.precondition` is satisfied.
+    We saw earlier that when tests are *generated* from a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel`, then QuickCheck only generates actions whose :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` is satisfied.
 On the other hand, when we use dynamic logic to specify an action explicitly like this, then there is no guarantee that its precondition will hold, and so a 'bad precondition' error becomes a possibility.
 The problem here is